chrizzlekicks/minicronparser/README.md

 ...
 ```

+The parsing function is smart enough to identify outliers and acts accordingly.
+For example, if you try to pass the current time like
+`24:60`, the program will automatically convert into the right format like so: `01:00`.
+Why?
+Because 60 minutes add up to a full hour,
+therefore the hour gets +1 as the following hour would be reached, and 24 hours convert to 0 and hence, restart the clock.
+Feel free to
+try it with times like `23:60`, `24:00`, but also see what happens when you try to enter numbers above 24 for hours and 60 for minutes.

 In order to get rid of the executable, simply use the following command in the root of the project directory
 ```
 make clean